HaritaReddy/CourseProject/README.md

 1. Clone the project and enter the project in your terminal (cd CourseProject).
 2. Install Docker if you don’t already have it (Docker Installation )
 3. Run Docker Desktop and wait for it to finish starting up.
-4. Go to the backend folder (cd backend) of this project and run docker-compose up.
+4. Go to the backend folder (cd backend) of this project and run _docker-compose up_.
 It might take a few minutes for the image to build and the container to be started.
 Your terminal will prompt you when the server is ready.
 5. Go to http://localhost/main and see the site.
 6. When you are done using the application, type ctrl c on Windows or control c on Mac to terminate the docker container.
 You may also want to completely delete the container and image by following these instructions .